 A provocative and empathetic exploration of intergenerational trauma and strategies for healing, for Indigenous and non-Indigenous readers.

-Author and educator Suzanne Methot shares her own and others’ stories to trace the roots of colonial trauma and the mechanisms by which trauma has become intergenerational.
-She also explores Indigenous ways of knowing that can lead us toward change.
+In this book, author and educator Suzanne Methot shares her own and others’ stories to trace the roots of colonial trauma and the mechanisms by which trauma has become intergenerational.
+She also explores Indigenous ways of knowing and being that can lead us toward change. more...

 “This book is accessible, relatable, and full of storytelling about real people.
 It deeply resonates with me as a traditional counsellor, educator, and Indigenous person.
 Suzanne Methot, a brave Nehiyaw writer and community helper, takes up the challenges of logically explaining a child’s traumatized brain and body and how these impacts continue into adulthood.
 Methot also explores Indigenous health-care models, proving that Indigenous values provide solutions.
 This book uncovers the critical need for legislation that moves from creating ‘a renewed relationship’ with Indigenous peoples to creating real structural change.”
 Dr. Cyndy Baskin, Mi’kmaq Nation, Associate Professor, School of Social Work, Ryerson University